 Prevent fraudulent sign-ups by verifying users emails and phone numbers.Learn more

 Forget about passwords in your sign-up forms and reduce friction for your users.Learn more

 Maximize your conversion rates building automated landing pages at scale.Learn more

-It works with popular CMS platforms, landing page builders and development frameworks.
+Embed it, with a simple line of code, in most popular CMS platforms, landing page builders and development frameworks.

 OTP stands for ‘One-Time Password’.
 One-time passwords are a series of numbers or characters, generated automatically and sent to a certain user so they can verify their identity.
 One-time passwords are meant to verify the user’s identity, especially in sign-up, login or transaction processes.